 One of my earliest organising memories is sorting and organising the household button jar.
 I had great pleasure in matching like with like, sorting them into categories based on shape, colour, size or material.
 There were more tasks to come.
 Helping my Mum at the office during school holidays, putting invoices in numerical order is one that comes to mind.
 I think fondly on those early organising experiences and what they taught me.

 Last month in my Quick Question Survey, I asked my fellow organisers about their earliest organising memories and how they were influenced by those experiences.
+Here is the survey summary.
 If you love organising, these stories just might resonate with you.

 Karen White from The Sorting Angel remembers tidying out the cupboard under the stairs at 9 years of age.
 “I loved getting everything out and finding homes for things and putting like with like”, she said.